Documentation

 Human Task Core Capabilities

 A human task on the Hornbill platform has a significant number of capabilities that cater for various use cases and workflow requirements.
-By design, Human tasks are flexible in order to provide support and usefulness to the widest range of needs.
+By design, human tasks are flexible in order to provide support and usefulness to the widest range of needs.

 Human task core capabilities include: